-Learn to Spot Warning Signs for National Eating Disorder Awareness Week
+Learn to Spot Warning Signs of Eating Disorders

 Eating disorders affect not only the individual with the disorder, but also their families and loved ones.
-In America, eating disorders have reached epidemic levels, with an estimated 7 million to 10 million women and 1 million men suffering from these psychiatric illnesses.
-A 10-year study from the National Association of Anorexia Nervosa and Associated Disorders illustrates that all segments of society are affected by eating disorders: men and women, young and old, rich and poor and all ethnic groups.
+All segments of society are affected by eating disorders: men and women, young and old, rich and poor and people of different ethnicities and gender identities.

 - Almost 50 percent of people with eating disorders meet the criteria for depression.